Huntsman Corporation (HUN) Reveals an Earnings Mystery

-Huntsman Corporation (NYSE:HUN) went up by 3.59% from its latest closing price compared to the recent 1-year high of $29.49.
-The company’s stock price has collected 4.38% of gains in the last five trading sessions.
+Huntsman Corporation (NYSE:HUN) went down by -3.70% from its latest closing price compared to the recent 1-year high of $29.49.
+The company’s stock price has collected 3.20% of gains in the last five trading sessions.
 Press Release reported on 02/25/21 that Huntsman Announces First Quarter 2021 Common Dividend and 2021 Annual Meeting of Stockholders

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.